-The onus of change experienced by the Chinese enterprises and public sector organisations are generated not only from these policy decisions, but also from the advancement of technology, especially in the information and communication sector and from the changing expectation of the public.
+2 Lichia Saner-Yiu, President, Centre for Socio-Eco-Nomic Development, P.O.
+Box 1498, Mont Blanc, 1211 Geneva 1, Switzerland, e-mail: saneryiu@csend.org the public.
 "Customers" of the public services and enterprises desire and demand better quality of services and products, greater responsiveness to the needs of the public/customer, tailored solutions at a lower price and more equitable access to services and goods.
 The organisations that succeed in this increasingly competitive environment and critical market of the 21st century will have to deliver according to these demands which in turn requires continuous adaptation and upgrading.
 Innovation, therefore, will be one of the key tasks of management in the coming decades.
 Chinese organisations, public or private alike, will have to be good at adapting themselves to their specific operating environments and at innovation in order to gain competitive advantage in a globalised market.

-&lt;sup>1 Jiang Wu, Professor & Dean, Leadership Department, National School of Administration, PRC, No. 11, Changwa Street, Haidian District, Beijing 100089, China, e-mail: jiangdi@990.net
+3 Jiang Wu, Professor & Dean, Leadership Department, National School of Administration, PRC, No. 11, Changwa Street, Haidian District, Beijing 100089, China, e-mail: jiangdi@990.net